fcrepo3/fcrepo-before33/readme.txt

 To build the executable installer, make sure you have maven2 installed and enter the following:

-   1. Until dependencies are found in a public repository, the following script needs to be run
-          * ./resources/scripts/installLibs.sh
-   2. mvn install -P fedora-installer
+  mvn install -P fedora-installer

-          * generates fedora-installer.jar
-          * found in /installer/target
+This generates fedora-installer.jar, which can be found in /installer/target

 Running Unit Tests